FOOD & NUTRITION

-Community Action Center offers assistance with the application for SNAP benefits.
+Community Action Center offers assistance with the application and recertification for SNAP benefits.
 Contact Community Action Center (509-334-9147) for an appointment to assist you in completing the SNAP application.

 Many seniors are going hungry, and there are solutions that make a difference!
 Please click here to go to AgingInPlace.org’s Senior Hunger information page!